 But this isn’t what celebrities like Somers are promoting.
 In the popular media, bioidentical hormone therapy refers to products that are custom manufactured in a pharmacy.
 Bioidentical is often used synonymously with the term “natural”, inferring that bioidentical, compounded hormones are natural, effective, and therefore good, while pharmaceutical-company manufactured hormones (bioidentical or not) are unnatural, ineffective and dangerous.

 “Natural” is a meaningless term with respect to BHT.
 All bioidentical hormones are manufactured using wild yams or soy as the starting ingredient, and all undergo chemical conversion in a laboratory to be synthesized to the final ingredient.
-[1] [3] There are no bioidentical hormones that do no undergo some sort of laboratory manipulation.
+[1] [3] There are no bioidentical hormones that do not undergo some sort of laboratory manipulation.
 Consequently there are no truly “natural” bioidentical hormones.

 For the remainder of this article, we will refer to BHT to mean pharmacy-compounded hormones, and focus on estrogen and progesterone replacement approaches.